 Humility Is Less of Ourselves

 Consider this: when someone uses carefully curated photos of themselves on vacation to promote products, are they truly influencing, or are they themselves being influenced by sponsors?
-In many cases, they’ve become sophisticated ad delivery systems rather than genuine cultural influencers.
+In many cases, they’re posting ads with their own face attached.
 The platforms and brands they represent are often the true beneficiaries of this arrangement.

-Humility stands in stark contrast to this dynamic.
-Yet ironically, humility is one of those virtues that loses its essence the moment someone begins to advertise their possession of it.
+Humility doesn’t work like that.
+It’s one of those virtues that loses its essence the moment someone begins to advertise their possession of it.

 C.S.
 Lewis captured this paradox beautifully in his 1952 book Mere Christianity: